 As computing grows ever more embedded into daily life, computational techniques can now be applied to shed insight on basic social science questions.
 At the same time, the increasingly social aspect of computing means that technologists must wrestle with and understand social science principles.
 The emerging cross-disciplinary field of computational social science addresses these challenges and opportunities, combining computational methods with social science theory and research.

-On November 8, 2013, Emory University and the Georgia Institute of Technology convened an all-day workshop for exchanging research ideas in this exciting new area.
-The program included distinguished visiting speakers, oral presentations from local researchers, and an interactive poster session.
-Participation was open, and free to all who registered to attend.
+On December 4, 2015, Georgia State University will host the third annual workshop for exchanging research ideas in this growing research area.
+The program will include distinguished visiting speakers, oral presentations from local researchers, an interactive poster session, and breakout sessions to allow graduate students and faculty across area to meet and exchange ideas.
+Participation is open, and free to all who register to attend.

 Munmun De Choudhury – Georgia Tech

 Jacob Eisenstein – Georgia Tech